 This culture of “wandering employees” has created a remote workforce that many human resource departments are unprepared to manage, as many remote employees move without ever notifying HR.
 This is problematic because wage and worker protection laws vary significantly between states and localities.
 This can put companies in violation of the law without ever knowing it, creating complex and expensive compliance issues that can be difficult to navigate through.

-Therefore, to stay on top of remote compliance, HR departments should consider the following best practices for online employees:
+Therefore, to stay on top of remote compliance, HR departments should consider the following managing a remote workforce proven practices for online employees:

 - Make regular inquiries as to all remote employees’ current addresses and have them sign agreements verifying their location